Pretty on the Inside: Retrospective

-Stephen Thomas Erlewine of AllMusic gave the album a notably positive review in 2002's AllMusic Guide to Rock, calling the album "uncompromising," and further noting:

-"The jagged white noise and buzzing guitars articulate Courtney Love's pent-up rage as well as her lyrics, and while that might make the album difficult to absorb in one sitting, it also makes it a singular achievement."
+Stephen Thomas Erlewine gave the album a notably mixed review at AllMusic, calling the album "brutally uncompromising", and further noting: "The jagged white noise and buzzing guitars articulate Courtney Love's pent-up rage as well as her lyrics, and while that might make the album difficult to absorb in one sitting, it also makes it a singular achievement."
 Music historian Andrew Earles referred to the album as "brick-heavy...a crushing mix of Mudhoney at its finest, sludge-metal, Sonic Youth, and Love's terrifying but also moving vocal performance."
 PopMatters reviewed the album in 2009, noting that it has "bold musical splendour on display" that "[leaves one feeling] nothing short of gobsmacked".

 In a 2015 retrospective assessment, Spin noted the album's overt noise rock influences, writing that it "played like a [sic] AmRep release".